conoroshea1996/elderJsTest/src/routes/blog/how-to-hire-quickly-in-january.md

 ---
-title: "How to hire quickly in January"
+title: 'How to hire quickly in January'
-date: "2018-01-08"
+date: '2018-01-08'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "how-to-hire-quickly-in-january"
+slug: 'how-to-hire-quickly-in-january'
-seoTitle: "How to hire quickly in January | HireHive Recruiting Tips"
+seoTitle: 'How to hire quickly in January | HireHive Recruiting Tips'
-seoDescription: "So you need to hire quickly in January?
-Here are some tips on what you need to know to find some new talent in the new year."
+seoDescription: 'So you need to hire quickly in January?
+Here are some tips on what you need to know to find some new talent in the new year.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/uros-jovicic-322314.jpg"
+coverImage: '/images/uros-jovicic-322314.jpg'
 ---

 _So you need to make some hires quickly this January?
 Here’s what you need to know to find some new talent in the new year._